matthiaskoenig/tellurium-web/README.md

 `Tellurium Web` are an online database and simulation tools for running reproducible simulation experiments in computational biology.

-The `Tellurium Web` workflow is based around [COMBINE Archives](http://co.mbine.org/documents/archive) (`*.omex`) as an exchange format using [Tellurium](http://tellurium.analogmachine.org/) as simulation backend.
+The `Tellurium Web` workflow is based around [COMBINE Archives](http://co.mbine.org/documents/archive) (`*.omex`) as an exchange format.
+[Tellurium](http://tellurium.analogmachine.org/), a python environment for reproducible dynamical modeling of biological networks, is used as simulation backend with [libroadrunner](http://libroadrunner.org/) as high performance simulation engine.

 A [COMBINE Archive](http://co.mbine.org/documents/archive) is a single zip file containing the various documents necessary for the description of a model and all associated data and procedures.
 This includes for instance, but not limited to, simulation experiment descriptions, all models needed to run the simulations and associated data files.
 The archive is encoded using the Open Modeling EXchange format (OMEX).

-[Tellurium](http://tellurium.analogmachine.org/) is a python environment for reproducible dynamical modeling of biological Networks.

 The current version of `Tellurium Web` supports model descriptions in the Systems Biology Markup Language ([SBML](http://sbml.org)), the de facto standard for encoding mathematical models in computational biology, and simulation descriptions in